 For the current price of fuel, you need to consult the fuel brand in question.

 A petrol station, filling station, forecourt, PFS (petrol filling station) are all effectively words to describe the same thing.
 It's also colloquially known as a 'garage' or 'service station', though those phrases are also used to describe mechanics and service areas.

 While petrol stations can be found all other world, this page looks at their contribution to service areas.
 All signposted service areas (on motorways and on A-roads) are required to sell fuel, but rest areas are not.
 The petrol station is the only service area facility which you can be sure will be open at night, and it's normally the one thing people expect to find in a service area.

 Although most petrol stations are supplied by one of the major oil companies, and covered in their branding, sometimes they are ran by somebody else.
 At motorway services, it always used to be the operator.
 As Moto and Roadchef wanted to focus on catering, they have since sold most of their forecourts to the likes of Euro Garages.
 This has created the unusual situation where the two neighbouring facilities are effectively competing with each other to sell food.

-Petrol stations on motorways and major roads frequently receive complaints that they charge prices well above the prices charged locally, especially at supermarkets.
+Petrol stations on motorways and major roads frequently receive complaints that they charge prices well above the prices charged locally, especially when compared with supermarkets.
 Newspaper articles frequently point out that as much as 20p per litre can be saved by driving a few miles.
 Operators have been reluctant to comment on why their prices are so high, occasionally muttering about high operation costs or pressure from the forecourt brand.